• home

 • contact

-I love leading writing workshops for authors of all ages.
-I’ve worked with everyone from federal inmates to fifth-grade ingrates who thought they hated writing until I showed them a few tricks of the trade.
-Then I couldn’t get them to stop writing.
-Oh, happy day!
+In recent years, I've led hundreds of fiction and non-fiction writing workshops in schools, libraries, offices, and even on hiking trails.
+(So fun!
+Shockingly productive, too.)
+I've worked with everyone from federal inmates to fifth-grade ingrates who thought they hated writing until I showed them a few tricks of the trade.
+Then I couldn't get them to stop writing.
+Oh, happy day.